marcosps/nsexec/README.md

-The nsexec is just an experiment, inspired by [bubblewrap](https://github.com/projectatomic/bubblewrap) and [lxc](https://github.com/lxc/lxc) in order to learn all the concepts used by Linux containers, by using the same ideas an techniques used by both project.
+The nsexec is just an experiment, inspired by [bubblewrap](https://github.com/projectatomic/bubblewrap) and [lxc](https://github.com/lxc/lxc) in order to learn all the concepts used by Linux containers, by using the same ideas and techniques used by both project.

-This tool is designed to be executed by an oridnary user.
+This tool is designed to be executed by an ordinary user.
 So, running as root will return an error.
 User namespace and mount namespaces are used by default.

 ### building